551 5.1.6: Mailbox Has Moved

-The 551 5.1.6 bounce means the recipient mailbox has moved or is no longer reachable at this address.
-Learn what to do.
+The 551 5.1.6 bounce means the recipient mailbox has moved or is no longer reachable.
+Learn how to handle this bounce and update your lists.

 🔴